 - How do I start analyzing the data and traffic on my website?

 - How do I buy a domain name?

 - I need help with grammar and spelling

 I have briefly talked about creating a website because it becomes important when linking off-line marketing.
 If you sell your books to potential customers and they get to the end of the book and love your work.
 You can tell people in the last few book pages about your website, social profiles or alternative online presence.
 This encourages repeat sales for your old or new titles.

-Off-line marketing, in short, means getting up, meeting people, talking and selling yourself.
-You will fail, you will get told “I’m not interested”, “I don’t read that sort of stuff” the door will be shut in your face, however, the more you do, the better you get at closing some deals.
-Remember! people buy people.
+Offline marketing, in short, means getting up, meeting people, talking and selling yourself.
+You will fail, you will get told “I’m not interested”, “I don’t read that sort of stuff” the door will shut in your face, however, the more you do, the better you get at closing some deals.
+Remember!
+People buy people.